 Example: An ice cream shop has to close for a week due to fire damage.
 They have “flavor of the day” posts scheduled to go out on Facebook.
 Those posts should be canceled or replaced with updates about shop cleanup.

 Please consider ongoing communication as part of your emergency planning process, and consider adding this checklist to your Emergency Action Plan.
-Click below to save and print a pdf version, and stay tuned to learn more about marketing communication in times of crisis.
+Click below to save and print a pdf version.